-Sinisa Mihajlovic: Serbian manager sacked by Torino
+Walter Mazzarri replaces Sinisa Mihajlovic as Torino manager

 - From the section European Football

-Sinisa Mihajlovic has been sacked as manager of Torino after 18 months in charge of the Italian club.
+Torino have appointed former Watford boss Walter Mazzarri after sacking Sinisa Mihajlovic.

-Torino are currently 10th in Serie A but have won only five of their 19 league games this season.
+The club are 10th in Serie A but have won only five of their 19 league games this season.

-Mihajlovic was sent to the stands in his last match as manager - a 2-0 defeat to city rivals Juventus in the quarter-finals of the Italian Cup.
+Mihajlovic, who was in charge for 18 months, was sent to the stands in his last match as manager - a 2-0 defeat by neighbours Juventus in the Italian Cup quarter-finals.

-In a statement on their website Torino thanked Mihajlovic, 48, for his "commitment and passion".